EladFirebolt/godocs/docs/sql_reference/commands/data-definition/create-fact-dimension-table.md

 The [CREATE TABLE]({% link sql_reference/commands/data-definition/create-fact-dimension-table.md %}) command defaults to a `FACT` table. `DIMENSION` tables are ideal for relatively small tables, up to tens of gigabytes, that are used in joins with `FACT` tables.

+## Related functions

+Firebolt also supports the following related functions:
+* [CREATE TABLE AS SELECT (CTAS)]({% link sql_reference/commands/data-definition/create-fact-dimension-table-as-select.md %}) &ndash; - Creates a table and loads data into it based on a `SELECT` query.
+* [CREATE TABLE CLONE]({% link sql_reference/commands/data-definition/create-table-clone %}) &ndash; Creates a table that is a copy of an existing table in the database.